grant-olson/grant-olson.github.io/_drafts/magloop.md

 main loop.

 You'll need to experiment for yourself.
 Here are some notes on what worked for me.
-These are not intended to be perscriptive; you'll need to find your own settings.
+These are not intended to be prescriptive; you'll need to find your own settings.
 They will just give you a starting point of adjustments to try: